Ryan-Nam/ASP.NET_Core_Project/README.md

 Tasks

-- [x] 2 Customer Layout file custom links
+- [x] 2 Two roles of administrators and customers

-- [x] 3 Nav and Layout LINKS
+- [x] 3 Dynamic Navigation and layout
 	- [x] not logged in links
 		- [x] Home
 		- [x] Register